rodrigo-morais/rota-manager-client/readme.md

 ### Api calls

 For api calls we're using axios library. `.src/lib/requests/webapi.js` contains 2 api calls that we are / will be using.

-## Your approach

-Do not take our setup of the application as something you have to follow, feel free to restructure, refactor or change any of the approaches that we're using.
-We're always happy to see a different path that we can take and you know how to reason about it.